VMMF/Energy-consumption-estimation/README.md

 # Time series data

 The data is taken from: https://www.kaggle.com/robikscube/hourly-energy-consumption.
-The data is an hourly time series regarding the power consumption (in MW) in the Dayton region.
-The data spans from 2004-10-01 to 2018-08-03 (**n=121271**)
+The data is an hourly time series regarding the power consumption (in MW) in different selectable regions.